discord-openapi-clients/go/docs/UserResponse.md

 `func (o *UserResponse) UnsetGlobalName()`

 UnsetGlobalName ensures that no value is present for GlobalName, not even an explicit nil
+### GetAvatarDecorationData

+`func (o *UserResponse) GetAvatarDecorationData() UserAvatarDecorationResponse`

+GetAvatarDecorationData returns the AvatarDecorationData field if non-nil, zero value otherwise.

+### GetAvatarDecorationDataOk

+`func (o *UserResponse) GetAvatarDecorationDataOk() (*UserAvatarDecorationResponse, bool)`

+GetAvatarDecorationDataOk returns a tuple with the AvatarDecorationData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAvatarDecorationData

+`func (o *UserResponse) SetAvatarDecorationData(v UserAvatarDecorationResponse)`

+SetAvatarDecorationData sets AvatarDecorationData field to given value.

+### HasAvatarDecorationData

+`func (o *UserResponse) HasAvatarDecorationData() bool`

+HasAvatarDecorationData returns a boolean if a field has been set.

+### SetAvatarDecorationDataNil

+`func (o *UserResponse) SetAvatarDecorationDataNil(b bool)`

+ SetAvatarDecorationDataNil sets the value for AvatarDecorationData to be an explicit nil

+### UnsetAvatarDecorationData
+`func (o *UserResponse) UnsetAvatarDecorationData()`

+UnsetAvatarDecorationData ensures that no value is present for AvatarDecorationData, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)